 Diane Lima

-This cohort marks the Foundation’s second official year of high-touch programming dedicated to expanding narratives within the visual arts systems of the United States.
-This cohort's fellows are six visionary early-career professionals working at the intersections of curating and education.
+These six fellows are visionary early-career professionals working at the intersection of curation and education.
 They bring fresh perspectives to the field and are reimagining the future of public programming in the visual arts.

 ESAP cohort two will travel to the 36th Bienal de São Paulo exhibition in September, 2025 for the fellowship’s international research trip component.
 During the past several months, the fellows have participated in relational skills workshops in Los Angeles, 1:1 mentorship with more experienced arts professionals, and have received an unrestricted financial grant.
 The Foundation has continued to partner with the firm Verge to provide each ESAP fellow individualized strategic development resources.
+As our community flourishes, we are bringing our current cohort together with alumni and other friends of the Foundation for educational seminars and intimate social gatherings.

 Rocío Aranda-Alvarado, Senior Program Officer, Creativity and Free Expression, Ford Foundation